Banjorabbit/algorithm_library/libs/unreal_engine_library/README.md

 # Integrate Algorithm Library into Unreal Engine project
-This project creates a static library that can be integrated into [Unreal Engine](https://www.unrealengine.com) projects.
+This project builds the algorithm library as a static library that can be integrated into [Unreal Engine](https://www.unrealengine.com) projects.

 The static library has been written and tested on Ubuntu 22.04 with Unreal Engine [v.5.3](https://docs.unrealengine.com/5.3/en-US/).